silverton-io/buz/site/docs/sinks/kafka.md

 # 🟢 Redpanda/Kafka

-The Redpanda/Kafka sink writes `valid` and `invalid` events into the respective topics.
+The Redpanda/Kafka sink writes `valid` and `invalid` events to the respective topics.

 ## Sample Redpanda/Kafka Sink Configuration